Ghore Pherar Gaan: Plot

-Since childhood, Tora chose music as a profession.
-Tora used to sing in a band in Kolkata.
-There, Tora was in a relationship with a boy named Soham.
-But the boy cheated on Tora and ran away.
-Then Tora's parents married Tora to a Bengali expatriate.
-Her husband's name was Rivu.
-Rivu's mother, Shanta, was a little different.
-Tora was very afraid of Rivu's mother.
-But Rivu took care of his wife.
-Tora came abroad and started to feel very alone.
-At that time Tora met an Indian boy named Imran.
-Slowly a love is created between Tora and Imran.
-This incident became known to Rivu and his mother.
-After a few days, Tora came out of Rivu's house.
-But at that time Imran's father died.
-So that time Imran came to India.
+Since childhood, Tora had chosen music as her profession.
+Tora used to be the vocalist for a band whilst living in Kolkata.
+There, she was in a relationship with a guy named Soham.
+But he cheated on Tora and ran away.
+Afterwards, her parents married Tora off to a Bengali expatriate — a doctor, named Rivu.
+His mother, Shanta, is a little different and Tora is afraid of her.
+But Rivu takes care of his wife.
+Tora comes abroad and starts to feel very alone.
+One day, she meets an Indian boy named Imran and they gradually fall in love.
+However, their affair gets known to Rivu and his mother.
+After a few days, Tora leaves Rivu's house.
+But Imran returns to India as his father dies.
 On the other hand, Tora finds out that she is expecting.
-She makes it clear to Rivu that this child belongs to Imran and not him.
+She reveals to Rivu that the child belongs to Imran and not him.
 Disappointed and frustrated by Tora's actions, her parents cut off all ties with her.

 Tora decides to conceal the truth of her pregnancy from Imran only to make him a little stress free.
 Tora decides to wait in silence and meet Imran only if destiny wants.